scipp/scipp/doc/report-1.md

 - Remove the X-axis (keep only the unit).
 - Remove the Y-axis (keep only the unit) and generalize the `SpectrumNumber` to something that can deal with more general data that might be used to label the Y-axis, such as a two-theta value.

-Note that while this sounds simple there are a couple of subtleties for each of those items.
+Note that while this sounds simple there are a couple of subtleties attached to each of these items.

 ## Supporting a larger variety of workspaces in algorithms